ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

     Playbooks
         Playbooks are the language by which Ansible orchestrates, configures, administers, or deploys systems.
-They are called playbooks partially because it's a sports analogy, and it's supposed to be fun using them.
+They are called playbooks partially because it is a sports analogy, and it is supposed to be fun using them.
         They aren't workbooks :)

     Plays